witnet/WIPs/wip-mariocao-min-difficulty-dr.md

 where:

-- `eligibility_i` is the computed identity eligibility as mentioned in [witnet-rust#1496] and later described
+- `eligibility_i` is the computed identity eligibility as implemented in [witnet-rust#1496]

-The _eligibility_ metric aims to achieve a "more linear" distribution of data request mining probabilities across identities.
+The _eligibility_ metric aims to achieve a more linear distribution of data request mining probability across identities.
 As shown in the images below, the eligibility can be understood as a redistribution of reputation across identities following a _right trapezoid_ shape.

 ![Fig.1 - Identities sorted by reputation in descending order.](WIP-mariocao-min-difficulty-dr/reputation.png "Fig.1 - Identities sorted by reputation in descending order.")